Practical work with model architecture in Engee

 -

 The subsystem must be activated by a positive value of a scalar or vector signal.
-If the scalar value is greater than zero or any of the vector values is greater than zero, the subsystem is activated.
+If the scalar value is greater than zero or any of the vector values is greater than zero, then the subsystem is activated.

 -